NNbaur/krisha_kz_parser_selenium/README.md

 # krisha_kz_parser_selenium

-Parse data from website for the sale of real estate in Kazakhstan
+Parser on selenium and beautifulsoup4 for the most popular website for the sale of real estate in Kazakhstan